La Resistencia (Peru)

 La Resistencia Dios, Patria y Familia (English: The Resistance God, Homeland and Family), commonly known as La Resistencia, is a far-right collective that promotes Fujimorism in Peru.
+Its leader, Juan José Muñico advocates for a far-right government in Peru.
+The group has engaged in protests and have been described as a shock troop force.

 History

 Founding

 Ultraconservative groups began to emerge in Peru around 2017 when proposals to introduce gender studies to education curricula occurred.
 La Resistencia was founded in 2018 by Juan José Muñico, a politician of Popular Renewal who had reportedly been involved in the murder of a veteran of the Cenepa War in 1998.
 The organization began as a platform to support Keiko Fujimori, the daughter of Alberto Fujimori and leader of Popular Force.
 Fujimori at the time served as the head of the Congress of Peru during the administration of Pedro Pablo Kuczynski, attracting La Resistencia since she held much of the political power in Peru.
-Members of the group were seen associating themselves with Popular Force politician Rosa Bartra.
+Members of the group were seen associating themselves with Popular Force politician Rosa Bartra, with Batra later saying that she was a member of the group.

-2019 Peruvian constitutional crisis
+2019–2020: Constitutional crisis and protests

 Following the dissolution of the Congress of Peru by President Martín Vizcarra during the 2019 Peruvian constitutional crisis, La Resistencia's support would decline slightly towards Keiko Fujimori, with the group instead beginning to support far-right politician Rafael López Aliaga and the National Solidarity party, which would later be restructured as Popular Renewal.

-During the 2020 Peruvian parliamentary election, Muñico and Rosa Batra would both run unsuccessfully for a seat in Congress on the National Solidarity ticket.
+In the 2020 Peruvian parliamentary election, Muñico and Rosa Batra both ran unsuccessfully for a seat in Congress on the National Solidarity ticket.

-2020 Peruvian protests

 During the 2020 Peruvian protests, La Resistencia acted against protesters, destroying a makeshift memorial dedicated to two demonstrators killed.